There is a need to ensure that significant housing development complies with Natural England standards for Accessible Natural Greenspace (ANGSt)

 Sedgemoor District Council have prepared an Economic Development Strategy and Employment Land Review for Sedgemoor.
 These set out the long term objectives and ambitions for Sedgemoor's economy and future requirements in terms of employment land supply.

 The National Planning Policy Framework (NPPF) requires all Local Authorities to identify and maintain a five year supply of deliverable land for housing.
-This report is published annually by Sedgemoor.

 The Green Infrastructure Strategy was commissioned as part of the evidence base for the LDF Core Strategy.
 It provides a long-term vision and high-level delivery plan for Green Infrastructure in Sedgemoor.